Carboxymethyl cellulose: Other uses

 In laundry detergents, it is used as a soil suspension polymer designed to deposit onto cotton and other cellulosic fabrics, creating a negatively charged barrier to soils in the wash solution.
 CMC is also used as a thickening agent, for example, in the oil-drilling industry as an ingredient of drilling mud, where it acts as a viscosity modifier and water retention agent.

 CMC is sometimes used as an electrode binder in advanced battery applications (i.e. lithium ion batteries), especially with graphite anodes.
 CMC's water solubility allows for less toxic and costly processing than with non-water-soluble binders, like the traditional polyvinylidene fluoride (PVDF), which requires toxic n-methylpyrrolidone (NMP) for processing.
 CMC is often used in conjunction with styrene-butadiene rubber (SBR) for electrodes requiring extra flexibility, e.g. for use with silicon-containing anodes.

 CMC is also used in ice packs to form a eutectic mixture resulting in a lower freezing point, and therefore more cooling capacity than ice.

 Aqueous solutions of CMC have also been used to disperse carbon nanotubes, where the long CMC molecules are thought to wrap around the nanotubes, allowing them to be dispersed in water.

 In conservation-restoration, it is used as an adhesive or fixative (commercial name Walocel, Klucel).

 Adverse reactions

 Effects on inflammation, microbiota-related metabolic syndrome, and colitis are a subject of research.
-Carboxymethyl cellulose is suggested as a possible cause of inflammation of the gut, through alteration of the human gastrointestinal microbiota, and has been suggested as a triggering factor in inflammatory bowel diseases such as ulcerative colitis and Crohn's disease.
+Carboxymethyl cellulose, along with other emulsifiers, is suggested as a possible cause of inflammation of the gut, through alteration of the human gastrointestinal microbiota, and has been suggested as a triggering factor in inflammatory bowel diseases such as ulcerative colitis and Crohn's disease.
+A small randomized human study found that consumption of high amounts of CMC altered gut microbiota composition and was associated with increased gastrointestinal discomfort.

-While thought to be uncommon, case reports of severe reactions to carboxymethyl cellulose exist.
+While thought to be uncommon, case reports of severe reactions to CMC exist.
 Skin testing is believed to be a useful diagnostic tool for this purpose.